top of page

 The telescope and camera used to capture IC 1318

-I wanted to use the small Meade because it allows me to carry the entire setup in and out of the house without having to unplug or de-attach anything!
+I wanted to use the small refractor because it allows me to carry the entire setup in and out of the house without having to unplug or de-attach anything!
 That made the job much easier.

 The Sadr Region is very large and is full of gases that look great in narrowband.
 Living in the heart of Las Vegas, light pollution is as terrible as it gets in our backyard and the lights from the neighbors don’t help either, so I aimed for 40 hours of total exposure in HSO.
 I ended up with 41.15 hours in total.